Rico Yan: Breakthrough: 1996–2000

-In 1999, Yan starred in the television drama Saan Ka Man Naroroon opposite Claudine Barretto.
-He played Daniel Pineda, an uncomplicated young agriculturist who, when faced with love, became uncertain about the hardships of life.
-He married a wealthy older woman to improve his living situation; however, their union was plagued by lies and deceit.

-On drama anthology Maalaala Mo Kaya, Yan did six episodes tiltled Valentine's Card (1996), Dinuguan (1996),Diary (1996) Agua Bendita (1997), Shades (1998) and Medalya (1999).
-Where he was able to worked with veteran actors and actresses like Eddie Garcia, Tirso Cruz, Hilda Coronel, Manilyn Reynes, Caridad Sanchez and Boots Anson Roa.
+In 1999 Yan starred in the television drama Saan Ka Man Naroroon opposite Claudine Barretto, playing Daniel Pineda, an uncomplicated young agriculturist who when faced with love becomes uncertain about the hardships of life.
+Although he marries a wealthy older woman to improve his living situation, the union is plagued by lies and deceit.
+During this time Yan appeared in six episodes of the drama anthology Maalaala Mo Kaya – "Valentine's Card" (1996); "Dinuguan" (1996); "Diary" (1996); "Agua Bendita" (1997); "Shades" (1998); and "Medalya" (1999) – where he was able to work with veteran actors and actresses such as Eddie Garcia, Tirso Cruz, Hilda Coronel, Manilyn Reynes, Caridad Sanchez, and Boots Anson Roa.

-In 2000, Yan worked with director Chito S. Roño on a mini-series titled Detour, marking his third starring role in Star Drama Presents.
+In 2000 Yan worked with director Chito S. Roño on the mini-series Detour, marking his third starring role in Star Drama Presents.
 He portrayed Carl, an eccentric young man from a wealthy background who was dying and on a journey through life.

-In films, Yan transitioned to leading roles.
-In 1996 and 1997, he starred in Paano ang Puso Ko?, portraying Jason Delgado, a free-spirited, mischievous, and playful repatriate who, despite being indisposed, wanted to live a normal life and enjoy it to the fullest.
-He also played Joel Bernabe, a diligent merchandiser, in the two-part film Flames: the Movie.
+Yan transitioned to leading roles in films in 1996 and 1997, starring in Paano ang Puso Ko?, where he portrayed Jason Delgado, a free-spirited, mischievous, and playful repatriate who, despite being indisposed, wanted to live a normal life and enjoy it to the fullest.
+He also played Joel Bernabe, a diligent merchandiser, in the two-part Flames: the Movie.

-In September 1998, romantic drama Kay Tagal Kang Hinintay, directed by Rory Quintos Yan filmed his first full-length movie as a leading man, Yan played Alex Medina, an aspiring businessman whose only dream is to open his own restaurant.
-Paired opposite Judy Ann Santos, whose character must choose between her family and Alex, the film was shot in one of the most romantic places, Vigan, Ilocos Sur, Philippines.

-In June 1998, Yan starred alongside Barretto in the film Dahil Mahal na Mahal Kita directed by Wenn V. Deramas.
-Yan played Miguel Quirino an affluent, intellectual and arrogant student council president who fell in love to the campus bad girl Mela (Claudine Barretto) whom his mother have animosity.
+In September 1998 Yan had his first role as a leading man in a full-length film, the romantic drama Kay Tagal Kang Hinintay, directed by Rory Quintos and shot in the romantic Vigan, Ilocos Sur, Philippines.
+He portrayed Alex Medina, an aspiring businessman whose only dream is to open his own restaurant, playing opposite Judy Ann Santos, whose character must choose between her family and Alex.
+In June 1998 Yan starred alongside Claudine Barretto in the film Dahil Mahal na Mahal Kita, directed by Wenn V. Deramas.
+Yan played Miguel Quirino, an affluent, intellectual, and arrogant student council president who falls in love with the campus bad girl Mela despite his mother's animosity.
 It received positive critical and commercial responses.